jyan1998/jyan1998.github.io/_notes/Storytelling.markdown

 	- Why is this item different?
 What implications are there?

 Additionally, like the name suggests, storytelling implies a flow in which a story is told.
 We can expect something like:
 1. The Plot.
-(Overarching point of the analysis)
+	- Overarching point of the analysis.
-2. Rising action (Plot buildup - this can mean diving deeper into the cause of the main point)
+2. Rising action
+	- Plot buildup, this can mean diving deeper into the cause of the main point.
-3. Climax (Identifying the cause)
+3. Climax
+	- Identifying the cause.
-4. Falling action (Data on how we can learn/improve from the climax)
+4. Falling action
+	- Data on how we can learn/improve from the climax.
+5. Ending
-5. Ending (Conclusion, what we learnt and what actions we can take from the insights) [Credits](https://www.tableau.com/data-storytelling#reveal)
+	-Conclusion, what we learnt and what actions we can take from the insights.

+[Credits](https://www.tableau.com/data-storytelling#reveal)

 Of course, this is merely one recipe for storytelling and by no means should one restrict themselves to only this method.